apache/sedona/docs/api/sql/Function.md

 ## ST_Envelope

-Introduction: Return the envelop boundary of A
+Introduction: Return the envelope boundary of A

 Format: `ST_Envelope (A: Geometry)`